siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ## Purpose
 This webite was created for Code Institute's Milestone Project 1 assignment.
 It will also be published and used as online presence for my wedding film business.
 It was built using knowledge and techniques learsed so far on the Full Stack Developer course.
 A full list of technologies can be found in the technologies section of this document.

-The live website can be found here.
-ADD LINK
+The live website can be found [here](https://siondawson.github.io/Milestone-Project-1-Sion-Dawson/)

 ## Siôn Dawson Films Responsive Website